 The Meaning of Gezelligheid

-Depending on context, gezelligheid can be translated as “conviviality”, “coziness”, or even “fun”.
+Depending on the context, gezelligheid can be translated as “conviviality”, “coziness”, or even “fun”.
 It’s often used to describe optimally-relaxed social situations in which the mood is happy and at ease– for the whole group.

 If hygge– the Danish lifestyle word that became popularized in the design world throughout the last decade– can be roughly translated as “warm and cozy”, then gezellig roughly means something more like “conviviality”, or an upbeat enthusiasm about one’s surrounding environment and particularly the company.